Sancovade

-Sancovade is a town of the Vilalba District, in Galicia, Spain.
+Sancovade is a parish in the Terra Chá comarca of Galicia, Spain.
 Its name translates as "Saint Cucuphas" (San Cobad, San Covade).

 Geography

-In Sancovade, birch trees line the banks of the river Fabilos, where there are beautiful meadows and valleys.
+In Sancovade, birch trees line the banks of the river Fabilos, where there are notable meadows and valleys.

 Festivals

 The town celebrates the days of the Apostle Santiago of Guadalupe, in the chapel of Our Lady of Guadalupe and St. Anthony.